 Increasing numbers of children and teenagers are the victim of severe bullying.
-The long term effects from this trauma can be severe and disabling.
+The short and long term effects from this trauma can be severe and disabling.
 Today, the primary reason for near epidemic of bullying is the use of the internet and text messaging to vent excessive anger and ridicule, referred to as cyber-bullying.
-A tragic result from bullying in the school and through the internet was reported in 2010 www.boston.com/news/local/breaking_news/2010/03/holding_for_pho.html.